HouseRulesDLP/OSE/character_classes/Bard.md

 **Lamenting Lyric:** All affected enemies within 30ft who can hear the bard subtracts the Bard's CHA modifier from any mental saving throws they make until the start of the next round.

 **Lullaby:** This tune affects up to 1 HD worth of creatures per level of the bard.
 Starting from the lowest HD creature and counting up, each must make a Spell save or fall [[Unconscious]].
-Creatures rendered unconscious in this way may repeat their save at the end of each round.
+Creatures rendered unconscious in this way may repeat their save at the end of each round and will automatically wake up upon suffering any damage.

 **Masterful Music:** When this song is first started and at the beginning of each round thereafter, the bard picks one of their allies.
 That ally adds the bard's CHA modifier to their Skill checks until the start of the bard's next turn.